 Wealth managers, oh what a wonder, manage wealth.
 The scope of their services ranges from managing wealthy individual clients to complex matters such as those at family offices.
 In both cases, banking and stock market transactions are part of the asset manager’s daily business.
-In order to facilitate the permanent document input of highly varying documents or their processing, automation around general transactions, large transfers, stock purchases and sales using intelligent, AI-based OCR (Optical Character Recognition) is more than desirable for bank and stock exchange transactions.
+In order to facilitate the permanent document input of highly varying documents or their processing, automation around general transactions, large transfers, stock purchases and sales using intelligent, Automated extraction is more than desirable for bank and stock exchange transactions.

 Particularly interesting in the area of wealth management for individual clients or family offices.

 Most people manage their private assets themselves.
 At least with manageable assets.
 In the illustrious circles, however, independent management quickly becomes too time-consuming.
 And time is and remains precious.
 Asset managers take over this task, manage their clients’ assets and invest them for them, within a framework set by the client.
 This management is already a lot of work for individual clients.
 Documents are constantly coming in from the client’s banks, need to be checked and assigned to the right customer.
 Wealth managers have to check whether the transactions may be approved as they are or whether additional intervention by the client is needed, whether a stock purchase here or there is worthwhile, and so on and so forth.

 Loyalty and integrity: two values that fit like a glove in asset management.